 J.D. grew up in Hawaii as a fourth-generation islander but now lives in Seattle.
 Although her grandfather slept through the bombing of Pearl Harbor not far from his bedroom window, she’s an insomniac who writes when she can’t sleep.
 From their Honolulu rooftop, her newlywed parents admired a spectacular false sunset produced by a nuclear bomb test.
 A microscopic egg that became J.D. bathed in this toxic glow, which might account for her unique perception of the world.

-J.D. blogs about unconventional motherhood and way-too-longterm-marriage at StraightNoChaserMom.com
+J.D. blogs about unconventional motherhood and longterm marriage to an unconventional man at StraightNoChaserMom.com

 Contact Jennifer D. Munro at ginproductions at hotmail.com.